Part of Integration process overview

 - Request the Supplier Conformance Assessment List (SCAL)

-- Develop your software
+- Build your software

-2.1 Register your application
+2.1 Create and register your application

 2.2 Get access to our test environment